Science, Society, and Sustainability

 Sustainability can be defined as using resources to meet the needs of today without jeopardizing future generations from being able to do the same.
 However, different disciplines have different perceptions with regard to sustainable practices.
 The goal of the Certificate in Science, Society, and Sustainability is to integrate the principles and values of sustainable practices into all aspects of education and learning in order to enable our students to address the social, economic, cultural, and environmental problems facing the new millennium.

 The certificate requires 15 credits of upper-division courses (i.e., 3000 and 4000 level) in an organized and integrated course of study.
 Students will be responsible for any prerequisites for courses required for the certificate.
-A capstone course requiring a civic engagement component addressing a local sustainability issues is also required.
+A capstone course requiring a civic engagement component addressing a local sustainability issue is also required.

 The first course serves as a foundation for the certificate.
 All students pursuing the certificate will be required to take this course.
 Community Conversations in Sustainability (SCI 3013) is a multidisciplinary, team-taught course discussing all aspects of sustainability from scientific, sociological, and economic points of view.
 Topics include the impacts of energy production, food production, industry, and our modern lifestyle on our local and global community with an emphasis on systems and possible solutions.
 The course is formatted as a three-credit seminar.